dcposch/webtorrent-remote/README.md

 function send (message) {
   // Send `message` to the correct client.
 It's JSON serializable.
-  // Use TCP, some kind of ICP, whatever.
+  // Use TCP, some kind of IPC, whatever.
   // If there are multiple clients, look at message.clientID }